Saunorine/Appointment-Booker/README.md

 ## Week 5:
 Zhanhang is going to work on the GUI assignment and try to get the first 2-3 pages done with buttons that takes the user between each one.
 Fermin should write up the sorting methods for sorting courses by time/date/alphabetical etc. Continue looking for ways to implement learning outcomes.

+## Week 6:
+Need to finish up the rest of the project and add the other windows: course creation screen and some other ones.

+Need to add interfaces and other learning outcomes.
+File I/O for storing account info? just need something to work.